-Every day that a student is absent or tardy MUST be explained by a written note, email or fax from the student's parent or guardian.
+In accordance with our board policy, every day that a student is absent or tardy MUST be explained by a written note, email or fax from the student's parent or guardian.
 Absences of three (3) consecutive days will require a note from a physician.
-Principals have the authority to require a written excuse from a physician in any case as deemed necessary.
+Principals have the authority to request a written excuse from a physician in any case as deemed necessary.
 Failure to produce a required excuse within three (3) school days from the student's return to school shall cause an absence or tardy to be considered "unlawful."
 Unlawful tardies and early dismissals will be combined into one (1) unlawful absence when 120 minutes have accumulated.